AndersDeath/diary2/000-current.md

 # 02 April - Sunday - Yerevan - 185 day of immigrations

 Today I was working on mine projects fow whole day.
 Fortunately the weather was fine today.
 I finished with Kentron library today.
 I was walking today that was nice.
 Ksusha will come back today which is amazing.
 I feel bad without him.
 I recorded some background videos for the future video.
 I happy about it.
+Tomorrow I will have a lot of more things.